video premiere: olga bell, 'randomness'

 On fast-paced days the Russian born, NY-based artist listened to club music from her youth and began a re-education that involved solo listening parties, studying early 90s house culture, and taking up actual dance lessons.
-The result is Randomness, a track that if you're anything like us, you've probably had stuck in your head since it surfaced earlier this month.
+The result is "Randomness," a track that if you're anything like us, you've probably had stuck in your head since it surfaced earlier this month.
 Linking up with director Minister Akins, the visuals present a strong reference to the song's origin.
 "His poetic lighting, moody composition and hyper-musical editing elevated the work beyond anything I could have imagined on my own."
 Olga tells i-D.

 "Initially, we referenced a lot of 90s house videos like Crystal Waters' Relax but the finished product occupies a much more expressionist and timeless space.
 I think we both wanted to convey the visceral feeling of losing yourself in movement."
-Talking of which, the dancing comes courtesy of four fabulous movers and shakers styled by Stephanie Singer; Sun Kim, Rude Mes, Omari Mizrahi and Soraya Lundy, who taught Olga all of her best moves.
-As her lyrics say, if life is a sequence of some flashes in your face, colourful and commonplace… then we think we're okay with that.
+Talking of which, the dancing comes courtesy of four fabulous movers and shakers styled by Stephanie Singer: Sun Kim, Rude Mes, Omari Mizrahi and Soraya Lundy, who taught Olga all of her best moves.
+As her lyrics say, if life is a sequence of some flashes in your face, colorful and commonplace… then we think we're okay with that.
 Press play.
 Feel good.

 You once said that "your latest work is always the product of everything you've done before."
-Where does Randomness come from?
+Where does "Randomness" come from?

 I like starting with a concept and I wanted to see if the concept here could simply be my reaction to a pulse, the most basic unit of music.
-Randomness relates to the most physically exciting music I can remember, watching In Living Color and Crystal Waters' music videos at sleepovers, trying spazzy little versions of fly girls routines during recess.
+"Randomness" relates to the most physically exciting music I can remember, watching In Living Color and Crystal Waters' music videos at sleepovers, trying spazzy little versions of fly girls routines during recess.

 What tempted you over to the dancefloor?